OIT Supported Email

 - Departmental Accounts – This includes generic accounts used as a department.
 For example, firstname.lastname@example.org is a departmental account.

-If you need to request an account for a user listed above, please use our AD/Exchange Account request form.
-If you have any additional questions, please contact the IT Service Desk, or review our licensing information below.
+If you need to request an account for a user listed above, please use our account request form.

 Because UA Exchange email is a function of Microsoft, accounts require licensing.
 The new licensing requirements, rules and procedures listed below were developed in partnership with the Office of Academic Affairs and Human Resources.